syncfusion-content/asp.netmvc-docs/aspnetmvc/Gantt/Localization.md

 `(installed location)\Syncfusion\Essential Studio\{{ site.releaseversion }}\JavaScript\assets\scripts\i10n`

-The following code example explains on how to localize the control in French culture
+Culture of the Gantt control can be defined by using `Locale` property.The following code example explains on how to localize the control in French culture

 {% highlight javascript %}